 In 2015, CTG UAlbany funded a summer lab of five students under the direction of Derek Werthmuller and Jim Costello to work with the NYSDOH Office of Quality and Patient Safety and Public Affairs Group.

 In 2016, a new group of interns joined the CTG UAlbany Student Technology Innovations Lab Experience (STILE) program to expand on the work.
 The new team improved and built on the visualizations to show what could be done with publicly available data.
 They presented their work to officials from NYSDOH.

-The project is funded by the U.S Department of Health and Human Services, Centers for Medicare & Medicaid Services.
+The project was supported by Funding opportunity Number PR-PRP-13-001 from the US Department of Health and Human Services, Centers for Medicare & Medical Services.

 The content of this project is solely the responsibility of the authors and does not necessarily represent the official views of HHS, HHS agencies, HRI or the Project Sponsor.